Eagle Scout – Trail to Eagle

 The Shenandoah Area Council Eagle Board of Review meets the third Tuesday of each month at 6:45 p.m. at the Council Service Center.
 Candidates are contacted to schedule a time for their review.

-Eagle Projects are to be turned in by the second Thursday of the month so they can be reviewed.
+Eagle Projects PROPOSALS are to be turned in by the Friday prior to the Eagle Board of Review (3rd Tuesday of the Month) so they can be reviewed.
 The Scout does not need to be present for this process.

 The Eagle Board of Review Committee is always looking for additional members.
 If you are interested on serving on this committee please contact the Scout Office at 540-662-2551 or by email at email@example.com.